csirmaz/submodular-functions-6/README.md

 The preprint is available on arXiv at https://arxiv.org/abs/2410.15502 .

-## Build

-To build the necessary binaries, ensure `gcc` is installed, and run `build.sh`.

-## Examples

-To compute all extremal rays for n=4 and output the results to the file `/tmp/ex4-24.txt` with recursive order, use
-`perl base.pl 4 --purge --rec /tmp/ex4`.

-To generate all adjacent extremal rays of the Vamos-ray defined in `vamos.txt` and output the results to the file `/tmp/v-all.txt`, use
-`perl runjob.pl 4 --ray vamos.txt /tmp/v`.

 ## Results for N=6

 A partial list of 360 billion extremal submodular functions for N=6 is available at